bendoan4366/Articles/Articles/Introduction.md

 # A (Somewhat More) Practical Guide to Apache Spark - Part 1: Conceptual Introduction to Cluster Computing

  In one of my first full-time roles as a data scientist, I was tasked with deploying and managing several Apache Spark pipelines that ingested, transformed, and cleaned terabytes of data for an enterprise analytics platform.

- At the time, I had previously worked on a several academic projects using Spark, mainly through Databricks and AWS EMR.
-But, going into this project, my primary experience was working with the usual data science python libraries (Jupyter notebook, pandas, scikit, numpy, sci-py, Keras,Kaggle Notebooks, and JuptyerHub).
+At the time, I had previously worked on several academic projects using Spark, mainly through Databricks and AWS EMR.
+However, going into this project, my primary experience was working with the usual data science python libraries (Jupyter notebook, pandas, scikit, numpy, sci-py, Keras, Kaggle Notebooks, JuptyerHub, etc.).
+As such, this was my first professional endeavor managing an Apache Spark program of this size.
 <br>
 <br>
 After reviewing the specifications for my new project, I pulled up the Spark 3.0.0 documentation and thought to myself: "....this should be an easy transition, right?"